1) Kevin Willis

 11) Joe Johnson

-Johnson’s life in the NBA got off to an inauspicious start, getting traded away during his rookie season by the Celtics despite being their 10th overall pick in 2001.
-Two decades later, he returned to Boston to close out his incredible career with a brief comeback at age 40.
-In between, Johnson was one of the top scorers of his generation, averaging 20+ points per game for five straight seasons in his prime and receiving the nickname “Iso Joe” for his one-on-one dominance.
-He was also named to seven All-Star teams while playing for the Hawks and Nets and reached the 20,000 career point plateau at age 35.
-When no team signed him for the ’18-’19 season, Johnson kept in shape and stayed active, earning two league MVP awards in the BIG3 and dropping big numbers for the U.S. national team during FIBA AmeriCup qualifying.
-When the Celtics’ active roster was ravaged by COVID-19 in the winter of 2021, Johnson jumped at the chance to make one last go of it in the NBA, signing a 10-day contract with the team.
-He made just one appearance but did score a basket in a win over the Cavaliers, giving Johnson the unique distinction of being one of just two players, along with Dirk Nowitzki, to score a basket for the same franchise at age 20 and at age 40.
+A lottery pick of the Celtics in 2001, Johnson was traded during his rookie season to the Suns, then bookended his career two decades later with a brief comeback in Boston.
+In between, “Iso Joe” was one of the top scorers of his generation, averaging 20+ points per game for five straight seasons in his prime.
+When no team signed him for the ’18-’19 season, Johnson stayed active, earning two league MVP awards in the BIG3 and playing for the U.S. national team in FIBA AmeriCup qualifying.
+An opportunity arose when the Celtics’ active roster was ravaged by COVID-19 in ’21-’22, and Johnson made one last go of it in the NBA, signing a 10-day contract.
+He made just one appearance but did score a basket, giving Johnson the unique distinction of being one of just two players to score a basket for the same franchise at age 20 and at age 40, along with Dirk Nowitzki.

 12) Andre Miller